Reports and Statistics

 Archive of Timely Warnings

 The University of Nebraska Police Department provides timely warnings about reported crimes to the campus community, in a manner that will aid in the prevention of similar crimes if it is determined that an ongoing threat exists.
 Departmental supervisors review all reports taken by the department in a timely manner to determine any offenses that are subject to disclosure and represent an ongoing threat to faculty, staff, and students of the campus community.
-If it is determined that there is an ongoing threat, the supervisor, or their designee notifies the University’s public information officer, or their designee who will sends out a media release, mass e-mail, and/or provides a web post of the incident to help prevent similar crimes from happening.
+If it is determined that there is an ongoing threat, the supervisor, or their designee notifies the University’s public information officer, or their designee who will send out a media release, mass e-mail, and/or provides a web post of the incident to help prevent similar crimes from happening.
 Here you will find an archive of those warnings.

 Uniform Crime Reporting Statistics